Uncle-Wade/droplet/README.md

 - [ ] integrate framerate into the software so that we can get particle speeds
 - [ ] find a way to account for the sheet
 - [ ] plot droplet distribution
 - [ ] explore frame scaling to see if data can be enhanced with scalers (i think by scalers's nature this may be a fools errand)
+- [ ] add white point and black point adjustments so that lighting conditions can be accounted for.
 - [ ] add a cool video/photo to the README so people like it better